EVENTSPGR Events include annual in-person retreat and virtually year-round online events

-We do however, organize a broad and diverse program for adults and kids.
-In past retreats, kids have learned fencing, jammed in music sessions, danced, created amazing works of art, and much more.
-A professional Magic: The Gathering judge inspires our kids, and many play Dungeons and Dragons, build towering structures, pursue engineering challenges-- not to mention daily hikes, yoga, book clubs, women's and men's circles, youth hangouts, and chess classes by a Grand Master and so much more.
-You can even participate in an epic capture the flag battle in -- many create their own costumes!
+At our Retreats kids have learned fencing, jammed in music sessions, danced, created amazing works of art, and much more.
+A professional Magic: The Gathering judge inspires our kids, and many play Dungeons and Dragons, build towering structures, and pursue engineering challenges.
+There are often daily hikes, yoga, book clubs, Moms' Circle and Dads' Group, youth hangouts, among other things.
+Join in an epic all ages Capture The Flag battle - many create their own costumes!
 Many count our (talent-optional) Variety Show and the closing slide show as "must attend" events.

-Parents of younger children can engage on their own while kids are participating in younger set activities geared towards their asynchronous development needs.
-In the evenings and throughout the days, adults and teens can socialize with true peers in a no-pressure environment where you can truly be yourself.
+While younger kids are participating in activities geared towards their asynchronous development needs, parents, adults and teens can socialize with true peers in a no-pressure environment where you can truly be yourself.

-Content varies each year and if you don't see something you want, volunteer and bring your passion to our retreat.
-We have a wide range of education levels, socio-economic levels, and cultures all sharing in an welcoming environment where our kids can just be themselves.
-Returning members frequently state that the people of PGR feel like family and they can't wait for the homecoming each year.
+Content varies each year and if you don't see something you want, volunteer to lead a session and bring your passion to our retreat.
+Our members are diverse and all share in creating a welcoming environment where our kids can just be themselves.
+Returning members frequently state that the people of PGR feel like family and they can't wait for homecoming each year.